Perkedel/Lah-Mboh/docs/Tutorial/ID24Achievement.md

 ## Disclaimer

-- **You cannot use Mods to get achievements**, unlike with Duke Nukem 3D World Tour.
+- **You cannot use Mods to get achievements**, unlike with Duke Nukem 3D World Tour ([map for it](https://steamcommunity.com/sharedfiles/filedetails/?id=2359886578)).
 Wtf, Bethesda?! argh whatevea.

 ## End Screens